Coffee Knowledge

 Brewing methods

-The impact of water varies depending on the brewing method.
-Pour-over and espresso require precise control and the correct pace to achieve the desired coffee experience.
+The role of water varies with the brewing method.
+Pour-over and espresso require precise control and timing to ensure the desired coffee experience.

-- Coarse ground: For French-press and cold brewing, where less surface area and longer brewing time ensure good extraction.
+- Coarse Grind: Best for French press and cold brew, where less surface area and longer steeping time create a harmonious extraction.

 -